NLmeng/LiveTranslator/README.md

 # LiveTranslator

-LiveTranslator translates text from images using OCR and overlays the translated text directly on the images.
+LiveTranslator finds and translates texts from images within the region or window using OCR and overlays the translated texts.

 ### Getting Started